About This Program

 The Cardiac Neurodevelopmental (Neurological Developmental) Outcomes Program is a specialty program within the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.

 The Cardiac Neurodevelopmental Outcomes Program care team is comprised of nationally recognized and highly specialized physicians across different disciplines housed in a single cardiac care unit at Dell Children’s Medical Center.
-We provide a wide range of services from evaluation, testing, and diagnosis to medical management, home monitoring, rehabilitation, heart surgery, and more to give patients and their families the best quality of life.
+With access to expert staff and advanced technology, we provide a wide range of services, from evaluation, testing, and diagnosis to medical management, home monitoring, rehabilitation, heart surgery, and more, to give patients and their families the best quality of life.

 Children with complex congenital heart disease seem to have a slightly higher probability of developmental delays likely due to a combination of factors.
 Babies born with congenital heart disease have brains that develop and mature at slower rates in utero and some babies with congenital heart disease have lower oxygen levels throughout their body, both of which may play a role in developmental delays.
 Children who have developmental delays identified early on, and therefore get early intervention in the form of therapy, do better than children who do not have their delays identified until they are school-aged.
 The Cardiac Neurodevelopmental Outcomes Program care team utilizes advanced imaging, neurological and neuropsychological testing, and the latest evidenced-based therapies to monitor and treat any developmental delays your child may experience.
 Our team works with you and your family to ensure the best possible outcome for your child.